-- Option 1 Full tuition payment due by the first day of school.
-Payment will be made directly to the school.
-No FACTS fee will be assessed.
-Failure to pay by the designated date will result in assignment to FACTS. - Option 2 Semester payments.
-The first payment is due on the first day of school and paid directly to the school.
-The second payment is due in January, and paid to FACTS on the 5th or 20th of the month due by automated process of payment.
-The FACTS enrollment fee is \$10. - Option 3 Quarterly payments.
+- Option 1 Full tuition payment due by the first day of school and paid through FACTS.
+The FACTS enrollment fee is \$25. - Option 2 Semester payments.
+The first payment is due by the first day of school, and the second payment is due in January, both paid through FACTS on the 5th or 20th of the month due.
+The FACTS enrollment fee is \$25. - Option 3 Quarterly payments.
 These payments are due in August, October, January, and March.
-They may be made on the 5th or 20th through FACTS.
-The FACTS enrollment fee is \$38. - Option 4 10 Monthly payments.
+They may be made on the 5th or 20th of each month through FACTS.
+The FACTS enrollment fee is \$55. - Option 4 10 Monthly payments.
 Payments are made through FACTS.
-Parents will use the automated process of tuition and may elect to pay on either the 5th or 20th of each month through the FACTS payment plan.
-The FACTS enrollment fee is \$38.
-The first month of payment is August. - Option 5 Credit card payment through FACTS.
+Parents may elect to pay on either the 5th or 20th of each month through the FACTS payment plan.
+The FACTS enrollment fee is \$55.
+The first monthly payment is due in August. - Option 5 Credit card payment through FACTS.
 Parents may pay their tuition using VISA, Master Card or Discover.
-In addition to the FACTS fee, there will be a convenience fee associated with this option.
+In addition to the FACTS enrollment fee, there will be a convenience fee, charged by FACTS, associated with this option.